muratk3n/thirdwave/en/README.md

 "@econjared

-Mitch and Senate Rs who are too busy jamming through their SCOTUS choice to worry about the economy and people in it"
+Mitch and Senate Rs who are too busy jamming through their SCOTUS choice to worry about the economy and people in it [commenting about income support]"

 ---